About Jerusalem/West Bank/Gaza

 Please pray for:

-Christian churches in both Israel and the West Bank and Gaza that they may continue to serve as peacemakers in the midst of conflict
+That Christian churches in Israel, the West Bank, and Gaza may continue to serve as peacemakers in the midst of conflict.

 For boys and girls suffering from emotional scars, that they may find peace and recover